openstack-archive/tripleo-docs/doc/source/install/basic_deployment/tempest.rst

   InterOp certifications as validating the OpenStack deployment for the above services.

-* The tests which are not fit with in Tempest testsuite will go under respective service specific tempest plugins.
+* The test which do not fit within the Tempest testsuite will go under respective service specific tempest plugins.

 Tempest Plugins
 ---------------

-Tempest plugins contains the API and scenario tests for specific OpenStack services.
+Tempest plugins contain the API and scenario tests for specific OpenStack services.
-Here is the detail list of `tempest plugins consumed`_ in TripleO deployment.
+Here is the detailed list of `tempest plugins consumed`_ in a TripleO deployment.

 .. _tempest plugins consumed: ../basic_deployment/tempest_plugins.html

 Packages provided by RDO
 ------------------------

-* Tempest related rpms
+* Tempest related RPMs

   * python-tempest: this package contains the tempest python library and is consumed as a dependency for out of tree tempest plugins i.e. for Horizon and Designate tempest plugins.
-  * python-tempestconf: It provides `discover-tempest-config` utility through which we can generate tempest config.
+  * python-tempestconf: It provides the `discover-tempest-config` utility through which we can generate tempest config.
   * openstack-tempest: this package contains a set of integration tests to be run against a live OpenStack cluster and required executables for running tempest.
 Packages `python-tempest` and `python-tempestconf` mentioned above